learn-co-curriculum/curriculum-team/style_guide.md

 ## Footnote Style Markdown Links

-Prefer footnote-style linke definition to inline.
+Prefer footnote-style link definition to inline.
 Given our width constraint guidelines, footnote-style helps keep the document readable.
 Further, as URLs need to change, the grep-ability / maintainability is increased by using footnote style.
 Prefer: